sanjito31/tidbyt-clone-api/README.md

 # API for a Custom Made LED Information Panel

-Custom backend API that the LED information panel to get and display the following information:
+Custom backend API for the LED information panel ```https://github.com/sanjito31/led_info_panel``` to get and display a variety of information for easy at-a-glance viewing.

 ## Features
 - **Weather**: Locale specific weather information from OpenWeatherMap